 The three main types of currency pairs are majors, minors (crosses) and exotics.
 The major currency pairs are the most popular to trade, as they are the most liquid.
 That is to say these pairs have the highest trading volume.
 Minor currency pairs are ones which leave out the United States dollar, and they are normally less liquid.
 Examples include the euro and Swiss franc (EUR/CHF), Canadian dollar and Japanese yen (CAD/JPY), or pound sterling and Australian dollar (GBP/AUD).
 Cross pairs can provide trading opportunities when the majors are presenting less favourable conditions.

 There are also exotic currency pairs.
 These are the least traded in the forex market, and are less liquid than the cross pairs.
 Prices can ﬂuctuate greatly, and due to the lower volume of trades, spreads can be wide.
 There also tends to be less historical data on these pairs, so those relying on technical analysis may ﬁnd information harder to come by.

-A hard currency is one which is less likely to depreciate suddenly, or ﬂuctuate much in value.
-It’s a stable currency which is widely accepted, and typically highly liquid in the forex market.
-Examples are the US dollar, euro and Japanese yen.
+A hard currency is one which is less likely to depreciate suddenly or ﬂuctuate much in value.
+It is a stable currency that is widely accepted and typically liquid in the forex market.
+Some examples are the US dollar, euro and Japanese yen.

 Interest rates around the world are set by each country’s central bank.
 The rates reﬂect the health of individual economies.
 Central banks tend to raise rates when the economy is growing, and cut them to stimulate a struggling economy.
 These interest rates govern the forex market.
 This is because a currency’s interest rate is such a big factor in determining its perceived value.